ArenKDesai/Aren-s-Notes/Intro to Algorithms/Network Flow.md

 ## Project Selection

 Set of projects $P$ with benefits $p_i$ (could be negative).
 Some projects rely on other projects being completed.
+We use min cut.
+In general, if you